This site doesn't support Internet Explorer. Please use a modern browser like Chrome, Firefox or Edge.

 I have ordered some books that claim tobacco is actually healthy, so maybe I will update my opinion further.
 Stay tuned.

-*UPDATE* - I have since read several books about "the truth about smoking", and I now believe that there is absolutely no evidence to show smoking is harmful.
+*UPDATE* - I have since read several books about "the truth about smoking", and I now believe that there is very little evidence to show smoking is harmful.
 Worse, the anti-smoking campaigns seem to have no interest in science.
 Their only interest seems to be banning smoking, regardless of the truth of their claims.
 See other reviews in the "Smoking" section.